ComaTV/Minecraft-UI-Components-/README.md

 - `disabled` (boolean) - Disabled state

 ### ImageCard
-A card component for displaying images with descriptions.
+A card component for displaying images with descriptions and icon arrays.

 ```jsx
 import { ImageCard } from 'mc-ui-comatv';